mymessydesk/MessyDesk/README.md

 MessyDesk is based on graph database, event queue and microservices.

 ## Services
 Services are either external APIs or local containers (with API).
-Service can be for example a language detection service, service for extracting images from PDF or optical character rekognition service.
+Service can be for example a language detection service, service for extracting images from PDF or optical character recognition service.
 Techinally service can be a wrapper for a Python program, for example, or it can call external API (like Google Vision).

 Service must implement MD-service API.